-CASE STUDY: REGIONAL DISTRICT OF BULKLEY NECHAKO
+CASE STUDY: REGIONAL DISTRICT OF BULKLEY-NECHAKO

-As the CRD looks to build upon is current emergency program configuration, there are examples of emergency programs that can be drawn from across the province.

-However, in order to determine what may be possible given the size, population, remoteness of communities and complexity of emergency issues, it is important to condense the list of locations to review that have a similarities to the CRD.
+As the CRD looks to build upon its current emergency program configuration, they can draw examples from emergency programs across the province.
+However, in order to determine what may be possible given the size, population, remoteness of communities and complexity of emergency issues, it is important to condense the list of locations to review those that have similarities to the CRD.

-The Regional District of Bulkley Nechako is one such regional district that may be considered as a peer to the CRD.
-It has a large landmass, several remote communities, several large communities, has endured years of complex and impactful disasters, however, only has about two-thirds of the population of the CRD, and consequently, less tax income.
+The Regional District of Bulkley-Nechako (RDBN) is one such location.
+It has a large landmass, several remote communities, several large communities, and has endured years of complex and impactful disasters.
+However, the RDBN only has about two-thirds of the population of the CRD, and consequently less tax income.

 The RDBN has been developing their program for about a decade.
-The RDBN Board of Directors, following several significant wildfire years, recognized the impact that disasters were having both on their communities and on the RDBN organization.
-As such, the RDBN Emergency Program saw significant growth in staff, budget allowances, and capability.
-As such, the residents of the RDBN can now expect a very high level of service from this department.
+The RDBN Board of Directors, following several significant wildfire years, recognized the impact that disasters were having on their communities and on the RDBN organization.
+As such, the RDBN emergency program saw significant growth in staff, budget allowances, and capability.
+The residents of the RDBN can now expect a very high level of service from this department.